dfelinto/blender-manual/manual/render/output/properties/stereoscopy/usage.rst

 you can set the convergence plane in the viewport based in your scene depth layout.
 Go outside the camera view and you will instantly see the convergence plane in front of the camera.

-You can toggle this and other display settings in the Stereoscopy panel of the 3D Views Sidebar.
+You can toggle this and other display settings in the Stereoscopy panel of the 3D Viewport's Sidebar.
 In the following image, the camera's frustum volumes are also visible.

 .. figure:: /images/render_output_stereoscopy_usage_stereo-preview.png